Improve your ability to proactively deal with conflict and challenging behaviours.

 - identify and manage challenging behaviour.

-The course fees are significantly subsidised by the Department of Education and Training.
+The course fees are significantly subsidised by the Department of Education.

 Co-contribution: $200 (GST free) for each Victorian government school participant.